mariaphilo2024/GeoStem-Documentation/Back-end/RunProjectLocally.md

 #### Run the Angular App
 - Open `angular` folder
-- Open the file `AgencyPlatform.code-workspace` in VS Code
+- Open the file `GeoStem.code-workspace` in VS Code
 - Open a command line terminal
 - Enter the command `yarn`
 - Once all node modules are loaded, execute `yarn start` command